akankshanb/Bot-Engine/BOT.md

 ### Mocking Service Component

 We implemented mock services for each use case and data to support service integration.
-The code for mock data is in MatterMost[framework](https://github.ncsu.edu/csc510-fall2019/CSC510-22/tree/master/plotbot/framework)
+The code for mock data is in MatterMost. [framework](https://github.ncsu.edu/csc510-fall2019/CSC510-22/tree/master/plotbot/framework)

 ### Screencast
 Link to screencast [Link]()
-Create a screencast of your bot performing your three primary use cases.
-Demonstrate your selenium tests being executed.